 I’m a huge advocate of a marketing philosophy called “inbound marketing.”
 This term was coined by a company in Cambridge, Mass., called HubSpot.
 Basically, the idea is to focus on getting your company found by people who are already interested in what you’re offering.
-In other words, it’s much easier to sell, say, a rhinoplasty to someone who is looking to reduce the size of her nose than it is to sell a rhinoplasty to someone who is perfectly happy with her nose.
-Inbound marketing includes:
+In other words, it’s much easier to sell a rhinoplasty, for example, to someone who is already looking to reduce the size of her nose than it is to sell a rhinoplasty to someone who is perfectly happy with her nose.

 - Optimizing your website for search engines so people looking for your products and services can find it

 - Writing content that attracts, engages, and converts visitors – this can be done through myriad ways, such as blogging, tweeting, interacting with a Facebook audience, providing free/useful content on your site

 - Nurturing leads every step of the way

 - Nurturing current customers and helping them to spread your message

 Outbound marketing, such as unsolicited emails, direct mailers, radio spots, TV commercials, etc., casts a wide net that may or may not include people who are interested in your services.
 You end up spending more money, yet you usually end up with fewer conversions.